students and visitors

-The confidants act neutrally and impartially, offering advice and helping to find the best possible answer to what presents itself as a problem.
-Where possible, they adopt a recovery-oriented approach.
-This ensures that once a conflict has been settled, all parties involved can move forward in confidence and with mutual respect.
+The confidential advisors take a neutral and impartial stance, give advice and help to find the best possible solution to the problem at hand.
+Where possible, they opt for a restorative approach.
+This ensures that all those involved can move forward in confidence and with mutual respect.

-The UCLL student counsellors work question-driven.
-Each step following a question or report is prepared and discussed in consultation with those involved.
+The student confidential advisors work on a demand-driven basis.
+Every step that follows a question or report is prepared and discussed in consultation with those involved.

-The confidants have professional secrecy.
-This means that they only exchange information after your approval.
-Everything said in a conversation is treated with discretion.
+The confidential advisors are bound by professional secrecy.
+This means that they will only exchange information and take action with your approval.
+Everything that is said in a conversation will be treated with discretion.

-Do you prefer to seek help outside UCLL or would you like to complain via the police?
-Then you can count on advice and guidance from the confidential advisers.
-The same applies if, as a student, you wish to lodge a complaint with the programme director responsible for his/her programme.
-The confidant can provide you with more information if necessary and assist you in formulating the complaint.
+Would you rather seek help outside UCLL or do you want to file a complaint with the police?
+Then you can count on advice and guidance from the confidential advisors.
+The same applies if you, as a student, want to file a complaint with the programme director responsible for your programme.
+The confidential advisor can provide you with more information if necessary and assist you in formulating the complaint.

 Who are the confidants and how can you contact them